avasdao/nexajs/packages/README.md

 ## [Utilities](/packages/Utils)

-A suite of "pure" utilities to support the other NexaJS libraries.
+A suite of "pure" utilities to support the other NEXA.js libraries.

 ## [Wallet](/packages/Wallet)